How Do I Sue a Cruise Ship Company?

 If the jury believes that your case is true “by a preponderance of the evidence,” they should rule in your favor.
 This means that the jury believes it is “more likely than not” that you were injured the way you claim and that the cruise ship company is at fault.

 How Do I Settle a Personal Injury Lawsuit Against a Cruise Ship Company?

 If you are filing a lawsuit against a cruise ship company, it likely means that you have serious damages that you need covered as soon as possible.
-Most injury cases are settled out of court, which can help the victim get compensation faster.
+Most cruise ship injury lawsuits in Miami are settled out of court, which can help the victim get compensation faster.
 However, accepting a settlement might mean sacrificing damages that you might be able to receive at trial.
 Always talk to a lawyer before settling to get help understanding whether the damages offered are enough to cover your case or not.

 To settle a case, you merely make an agreement with the at-fault party.
 Sometimes they make the offer, and other times you will state a dollar value that you are happy settling for.
 Settlement negotiations take place throughout the legal process as the case continues, and they may involve offers of various terms from both sides.
 Cruise ship companies often want nondisclosure agreements as part of their settlements so that you do not tell anyone how much you settled for and do not reveal information about your accident or injury to the press or the general public.
 Our lawyers will help to push for fair terms that get you justice and fair compensation.
 That might mean requesting a premium settlement if those terms are to be included.

 Call Our Cruise Ship Injury Lawyers for Help Filing Your Lawsuit Against a Cruise Ship Company